SuperOfficeDocs/superoffice-docs/docs/mobile/pocket-crm/configure.md

 ## Expose NetServer to Internet

-In order to connect Pocket CRM to NetServer's webservices, Netserver needs to be accessible from internet.
+In order to connect Pocket CRM to NetServer's web services, NetServer needs to be accessible from internet.
 If you have a [setup with remote NetServer on internal network and SuperOffice Web in DMZ][5], that means only Web server part is available on internet.

-A solution is to use [Reverse proxy][8] to make also Netserver available on Internet.
+A solution is to use [Reverse proxy][7] to make also NetServer available on Internet.

-Installing second Netserver in DMZ and connecting it via web services to the remote NetServer on internal LAN is not supported.
+Installing second NetServer in DMZ and connecting it via web services to the remote NetServer on internal LAN is not supported.
 The NetServer in DMZ will demand direct access to so\_arc and Pocket CRM using this setup will fail to save pictures and documents.

 ## Custom Pocket configuration URL